isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-how-to-choose-a-motherboard.markdown

 RAID allows the grouping hard drives to increase data access speed and boost fault tolerance.
 Despite that most motherboard will come with RAID Support, you should be keen to ensure the feature is available on your new motherboard.
 ## Conclusion
-While scouting a great gaming motherboard, consider the above critical and performance.
-Also, remember to consider on-board features such as video and audio integration features.
+While scouting a great gaming motherboard, consider the above critical and performance.Â Also, remember to consider on-board features such as video and audio integration features.